mark-watson/PythonAIBook/manuscript/Regression_and_Clustering.md

   Longitude            -0.8698
 ```

 Because we scaled the features, the coefficients tell us the relative importance of each feature. **MedInc** (median income) has the largest positive coefficient, confirming that income is the strongest predictor of housing prices.
-The geographic features (**Latitude** and **Longitude**) are also very influential — location matters!
+The geographic features (**Latitude** and **Longitude**) are also very influential; location matters!

 An R² of 0.58 means our simple linear model explains about 58% of the variance in housing prices.
 Not bad for a single line of model code, but there is room for improvement.